BenFash/RateTheWork/TESTING.md

 | Work Edit | ![screenshot](documentation/lighthouse/lighthouse-workedit-mobile.png) | ![screenshot](documentation/lighthouse/lighthouse-workedit-desktop.png) | |

 ## Defensive Programming

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Defensive programming (defensive design) is extremely important!

-When building projects that accept user inputs or forms, you should always test the level of security for each.
-Examples of this could include (not limited to):

-Forms:
-- Users cannot submit an empty form
-- Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

-MS3 (Flask) | MS4/PP4/PP5 (Django):
-- Users cannot brute-force a URL to navigate to a restricted page
-- Users cannot perform CRUD functionality while logged-out
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers

-You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

 Defensive programming was manually tested with the below user acceptance testing: